 Who Can Apply?

-Directors - must have previously directed at least one short film*
+- Directors - must have previously directed at least one animated short film*

-Producers, Directors and Writers - may apply to make more than one FRAMEWORKS film but may not receive funding through the scheme more than three times in a 10 year period.
+- Producers, Directors and Writers may apply to make more than one FRAMEWORKS film but may not receive funding through the scheme more than three times.

-* FRAMEWORKS is not a wide-open scheme in terms of the talent it aims to attract: it is designed to enable the making of short animated films by producers and directors with new creative voices but also with some measure of professional experience.
+* FRAMEWORKS is not a wide-open scheme in terms of the talent it aims to attract.
+It is designed to enable the making of short animated films by producers and directors with strong creative voices and some measure of professional experience.
 Accordingly a short film made as part of college work will not be considered eligible in this context, though a graduation film that has achieved significant festival exposure might be.

 Important Features of the Scheme